 The depravity of the inhabitants of Sodom was so monstrous that it was beyond all hope of reformation.
-God decreed that the city needed to be destroyed.
-Angels were sent to save Lot’s family — not in their own merit, but for Abraham’s sake.
+God decreed that the city be destroyed.
+He send angels to save Lot’s family — not in their own merit, but for Abraham’s sake.
 The rescuers warned Lot and his family not to watch as the city was leveled.
-Unfortunately, Lot’s wife did look back, and was turned into a pillar of salt.
+Unfortunately, Lot’s wife did look back, and she was turned into a pillar of salt.

 Why did Lot’s wife need to pay such a heavy price for her curiosity?
-Why wasn’t Lot’s family allowed to observe the destruction?
+Why weren’t they allowed to observe the destruction of the city?

-On the other hand, some people are so incorrigibly evil — psychopaths and hardened criminals, for example — that they cannot be helped.
+On the other hand, some people are so incorrigibly evil — sociopaths and hardened criminals, for example — that they cannot be redeemed.
 The only thing restraining their evil excesses is fear of punishment.
-This was the state of the residents of Sodom, who were perfectly comfortable with their evil ways.
+This was the state of the inhabitants of Sodom, who were perfectly happy with their evil ways.

 When the incorrigibly wicked witness the downfall of evil, it has the reverse effect on them.
 It actually reduces the fear that holds their vices in check, since imagined punishment is more frightening than the real thing.
 When they observe havoc and devastation, they become less inhibited and pose an even greater menace to society.

 Lot’s family did not deserve to be saved.
-They lacked moral resolve, and were drawn to the malevolent and degenerate ways of their evil neighbors.
+They lacked moral resolve; they were attracted to the malevolent and degenerate ways of their neighbors.
 Only fear of Divine retribution kept their immoral tendencies in check.